Lest We Forget

 There were stories surfacing about James Charles, who at 14 years and nine months was the youngest Australian to have died in WWI, only six months after enlisting.
 A story of Private William Foon, who had his parents sign his permission form to allow him to serve, and about a year an a half into his service he celebrated his 16th birthday on the Western Front.
 Another about John Simpson Kirkpatrick, a field ambulance stretcher bearer who carried wounded comrades on his shoulders, he would whistle and sing to overlook the bullets flying around him.
 He found a donkey and began using it to carry the wounded, earning the admiration of everyone.
 Three weeks after carrying out this invaluable and fearless task amid shrapnel and rifle fire he was killed in the line of machine gunfire.
 Simpson and his donkey are part of the Anzac legend of mateship, the Anzac camaraderie, where a mate would fight for you, stand by you, live for you and die for you.

 Four months later, to break the deadlock, a diversionary attack on Lone Pine was planned for the 12 Battalion.
-After a gruelling nine months serving on the Gallipoli Peninsula they were evacuated in December and returned to Egypt in January 1916.
+After a grueling nine months serving on the Gallipoli Peninsula they were evacuated in December and returned to Egypt in January 1916.
 In March the division was moved to the Western Front.
 Their first deployment and major action in France was in July at Pozières and later Ypres in Belgium.

 My Grandfather finally returned to Australia 13th December 1917.
 He was awarded the 1914-15 Star, British War Medal, Victory Medals and later served in WWII from 12th October 1939 to 19th October 1945.